Learning Mean-Field Games: Framework of General MFG (GMFG)

 where $\gamma\in(0,1)$ is the discount factor, $a^i_t\sim \pi^i_t({\bf s}^t)$, and $s^i_{t+1}\sim P^i({\bf s}_t, a_t^i)$.
 The goal of each player is to maximize her value function over all admissible policy sequences.

-In general, this type of stochastic $N$-player game is notoriously hard to analyze, especially when $N$ is large.
-Mean field game (MFG), pioneered by \cite{HMC2006} and \cite{LL2007}, provides an ingenious and tractable aggregation approach to approximate the otherwise challenging $N$-player stochastic games.
+In general, this type of stochastic $N$-player game is notoriously hard to analyze, especially when $N$ is large {\cite{PR05}}.
+Mean field game (MFG), pioneered by \cite{HMC2006} and \cite{LL2007} {in the continuous settings and later developed in \cite{MFG_n_conv, MFG_gomes, MFG_binact, MFG_discrete_time, MFG_discrete_time2} for discrete settings}, provides an ingenious and tractable aggregation approach to approximate the otherwise challenging $N$-player stochastic games.
 The basic idea for an MFG goes as follows.
-Assume all players are identical, indistinguishable and interchangeable, when $N\to \infty$, one can view the limit of other players' states ${\bf s}_t^{-i}=(s_t^1,\dots,s_t^{i-1},s_t^{i+1},\dots,s_t^N)$ as a population state distribution $\mu_t:=\lim_{N \rightarrow \infty}\frac{\sum_{j=1, j\neq i}^N {\bf 1}({s_t^j})}{N}$.
-Due to the homogeneity of the players, one can then focus on a single (representative) player.
+Assume all players are identical, indistinguishable and interchangeable, when $N\to \infty$, one can view the limit of other players' states ${\bf s}_t^{-i}=(s_t^1,\dots,s_t^{i-1},s_t^{i+1},\dots,s_t^N)$ as a population state distribution {$\mu_t$ with $\mu_t(s):=\lim_{N \rightarrow \infty}\frac{\sum_{j=1, j\neq i}^N \textbf{I}_{s_t^j=s}}{N}$}.\footnote{{Here the indicator function $\textbf{I}_{s_t^j=s}=1$ if $s_t^j=s$ and $0$ otherwise.}} Due to the homogeneity of the players, one can then focus on a single (representative) player.
 That is, in an MFG, one may consider instead the following optimization problem,

 where $\pmb{\pi}:={\{\pi_t\}_{t=0}^{\infty}}$ denotes the policy sequence and $\pmb{\mu} := \{\mu_t\}_{t=0}^\infty$ the distribution flow.
 In this MFG setting, at time $t$, after the representative player chooses her action $a_t$ according to some policy $\pi_t$, she will receive reward $r(s_t,a_t,\mu_t)$ and her state will evolve under a \textit{controlled stochastic dynamics} of a mean-field type $P(\cdot|s_t,a_t,\mu_t)$.
 Here the policy $\pi_t$ depends on both the current state $s_t$ and the current population state distribution $\mu_t$ such that $\pi:\mathcal{S}\times \mathcal{P}(\mathcal{S})\rightarrow \mathcal{P}(\mathcal{A})$.